RaihanEXE99/BINARYBEAST-MAIL-BOMBER/README.md

 So only the default server 👾

-- - *However, default servers have many limitations*
+- - *However, default servers has many limitations*